0030 to 0130 AT: The Information Age

 59 - Multiple teleoperated robots (telenauts) of various designs deployed off-Earth in several capacities.
 Use of teleoperation greatly reduces costs and increases the scale and range of missions that can be safely undertaken.

-65 - Orbital Internet expanded to Luna using a series of satellites in Lunar orbit and receiver/repeaters landed around location of first planned installation.
+65 - Orbital Internet expanded to Luna using a series of satellites in Lunar orbit and receiver/repeaters landed around the location of the first planned installation.
 Teleoperated robots and fully autonomous robots (with limited functions) begin lunar development.

 66 - Electrical and hybrid vehicles represent a large percentage of car ownership.
 Most nations have policies favoring them over the environmentally damaging combustion engine cars, and many countries have banned combustion engine vehicle sales entirely.
 There are ongoing heavy investments in the development of charging infrastructure worldwide and more efficient batteries, and in widespread transportation electrification.

-68 - The construction of the first "permanent" tele-operated Moon base begins.
+68 - The construction of the first "permanent" teleoperated Moon base begins.
 This base is entirely designed to be operated by telepresence and has no accommodation for biont inhabitants or visitors at this time.

 70s - Primitive neuro-technological interfacing increasingly available for medical and non-medical purposes.
 Consists primarily of non-invasive, wearable technology.